Clandestine HUMINT and covert action: United Kingdom prewar operations

 Prior to World War II, the British covert action function was in Section D of the Secret Intelligence Service (SIS).
 SIS also had the clandestine HUMINT responsibilities.
-Indeed, the United Kingdom had a recognizable HUMINT function, obvious less formal than the 20th century versions, going back to Sir Francis Walsingham in 1583.
+Indeed, the United Kingdom had a recognizable HUMINT function, less formal than the 20th century versions, going back to Sir Francis Walsingham in 1583.

 United States background

 The American system tends to require more legal formalism than the British, so it became necessary to define "covert action".
 As a practical definition, covert action is something of which the target is aware, but either does not know, or cannot prove, who is influencing political, military, scientific, or economic factors in the target country.
 Plausible deniability is another way to say that the sponsor cannot be proven.
 Clandestine actions, in contrast, are actions of which the target remains unaware, such as espionage.

 In the years immediately preceding the Second World War, the U.S. had no standing clandestine HUMINT or covert action organizations.
 There were certainly examples of both, such as Marine Major Earl Ellis' series of visits, in the 1920s, to Japanese islands in the Pacific.
 Ellis, who died under mysterious circumstances while on duty, created the basic plan for U.S. "island hopping" operations in the Pacific Theater of the Second World War.

-Used wisely, a covert action, also called "special activities" in the military budget, can deliver a stronger message than diplomacy, and cause full-scale war to be avoided.
+Used wisely, a covert action, also called "special activities" in the military budget, can deliver a stronger message than diplomacy, while avoiding full-scale war.
 This was the original concept of George Kennan, which followed the Second World War and became the basic policy of the U.S. in 1947:

 "Political warfare is the logical application of Clausewitz's doctrine in time of peace.
 In broadest definition, political warfare is the employment of all the means at a nation's command, short of war, to achieve its national objectives.
 Such operations are both overt and covert.
 They range from such overt actions as political alliances, economic measures ..., and "white" propaganda to such covert operations as clandestine support of "friendly" foreign elements, "black" psychological warfare and even encouragement of underground resistance in hostile states.

 "Understanding the concept of political warfare, we should also recognize that there are two major types of political warfare--one overt and the other covert.
 Both, from their basic nature, should be directed and coordinated by the Department of State.
 Overt operations are, of course, the traditional policy activities of any foreign office enjoying positive leadership, whether or not they are recognized as political warfare.
 Covert operations are traditional in many European chancelleries but are relatively unfamiliar to this Government.

 "Having assumed greater international responsibilities than ever before in our history and having been engaged by the full might of the Kremlin's political warfare, we cannot afford to leave unmobilized our resources for covert political warfare.
 We cannot afford in the future, in perhaps more serious political crises, to scramble into impromptu covert operations...